jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_drilldown_overview.md

 To use this feature, ensure the heartbeat component of the hypervisor is enabled.
 Ensure the virtual machine operating system is compatible with the Hyper-V server version and has the necessary components to provide heartbeat data.

 ### Host
  The name of the physical machine hosting the virtual machine (the Hyper-V server).
-If a corresponding Windows connection exists for the host then click on the name to open the Windows Server \| Home Page.
+If a corresponding Windows connection exists for the host then click on the name to open the Windows Server \| Overview page.